yast/yast-firewall/doc/firewalld_services.md

 ## Important Note:

-If a `firewalld service` is not defined, then the `CWMFirewallInterfaces` widget will show a summary of not available services, and will suggest to deploy them to be able to configure the firewall.
+If a `firewalld service` is not defined, then the `CWMFirewallInterfaces` widget will show a list of missing services suggesting to deploy them to be able to configure the firewall.

 ![notfoundservice](https://user-images.githubusercontent.com/7056681/35266550-87617114-001b-11e8-9135-512925964891.png)

-New `services` can be created through the **API** or by a custom xml file although the preferred way is to define them by **RPM**.
+New `services` can be created through the **API** or by a custom `XML` file although the preferred way is to define them in the `RPM` specification**.
 Please refer to this [link](https://en.opensuse.org/Firewalld/RPM_Packaging) for further information.

-In this [PR](https://github.com/yast/yast-cluster/pull/34) a complete example with all the changes needed for replacing `SuSEFirewall2` by `firewalld` is shown.
+Find a complete example including all the needed changes in this yast2-cluster [PR]((https://github.com/yast/yast-cluster/pull/34))